Outline

 Procedure

-The generic or commercial identification of the coating material is not necessary to accomplish coating removal.
+Note: The generic or commercial identification of the coating material is not necessary to accomplish coating removal.

-Solubility Test the coating for solubility characteristics in a non-critical area with trichloroethane, xylene or other solvents with low toxicity and mild activity.
+Solubility Test the coating for solubility characteristics in a non-critical area with trichloroethane, xylene, or other solvents with low toxicity and mild activity.

-Caution Printed board assemblies should not be immersed in harsh solvents.
+Caution: Printed board assemblies should not be immersed in harsh solvents.

-Stripability Carefully slit the coating with a sharp blade in a non-critical area and try to peel back from the surface to determine if this method is feasible.
+Stripability Carefully slit the coating with a sharp blade in a non-critical area and try to peel it back from the surface to determine if this method is feasible.
 Due to the adhesion required of coating materials, strippable techniques without a chemical aid is usually very limited.

-The specified coating to be removed may have one or more of these characteristics and consequently the removal method selected should consider the composite characteristics.
+The specified coating to be removed may have one or more of these characteristics, and consequently, the removal method selected should consider the composite characteristics.

 See Table 1 for Conformal Coating Identification.